testingautomated-usi/deepjanus/DeepJanus-MNIST/readme.md

     * `images`: A numpy array of the image to be processed with dimensions (x, 28, 28) where x>=1;
     * `x_patch_size`: The X size of the patch area for the sum of the attention pixels.
     * `y_patch_size`: The Y size of the patch area for the sum of the attention pixels.
-    * `model`: The model object to be used to predict to predict the digit's value.
+    * `svg_path`: A string with the digit's SVG path description.
+Ex: "M ....
+C ....
+Z".
   * ### Outputs: ###
     * `list_of_ControlPointsInsideRegion`: A list containing the positions (tuples) of the SVG path points inside the max attention square patch.
     * `Elapsed time`: Elapsed time to run the function.